Courier Mail Server

 The file $HOME/.courier specifies how messages are delivered to this account.
 If this file does not exist, default instructions set by the system administrator are used.
 The system administrator's default instructions specify the location of the account's system mailbox.

-In addition to receiving mail addressed user@domain, it is also possible for user to receive mail addressed to user-foo@domain, for arbitrary values of foo.
-To do this, install $HOME/.courier-foo, with delivery instructions for mail addressed to user-foo@domain.
+In addition to receiving mail addressed user@domain, it is also possible for user to receive mail addressed to either user-foo@domain user+foo@domain, for arbitrary values of foo.
+To do this, install $HOME/.courier-foo, with delivery instructions for mail addressed to either user-foo@domain or either user+foo@domain.

 The system administrator can configure the Courier mail server to accept mail without regard to whether addresses are in uppercase and lowercase.
 In that case the name of a .courier file must contain only lowercase characters.
 In any event, all periods in the address must be replaced with colons.
 For example, to specify delivery instructions for user-Foo.Bar@domain, put the delivery instructions in ~user/.courier-foo:bar.